abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

 Tes@Linux /
 /a/main.c

-it may be navigated in absolute path way
+Can be navigated in absolute path way
 $ cd /z
-$ Tes@Linux /z
 $ l /a/b/c/m*.c

 /a/b/c/main.c